-The explosion at the port of Beirut had a massive impact on commercial property in the capital, especially on restaurants, bars and hotels.
-But in the face of adversity, Le Gray Beirut — one of the country’s most loved hotels — has made a big statement in the best way it knows how: through art.
-We speak to Rita Saad, director of marketing and public relations, to learn more.
+The explosion at the port of Beirut had a massive impact on commercial property in the capital, particularly on restaurants, bars and hotels.
+However, in the face of adversity, Le Gray Beirut — one of the country’s most loved hotels — has made a big statement in the best way it knows how: through art.
+Rita Saad, Le Gray’s director of marketing and public relations, gives us the lowdown.

 How badly was Le Gray damaged as a result of the explosion?

 Le Gray was unfortunately very badly damaged and will need to be completely refurbished, which will take no less than a year.
 We will reopen, though.

 What can you tell us about the new “HOPE” artwork on the hotel’s facade?

 The idea came when we had to cover our bare facade with a metal fence as a result of the explosion.
 The fence was black and sad and did not reflect Le Gray’s colorful interior, nor the happiness and positivity the hotel exudes.
 Our love of art and the hope that we have kept against all odds made us think: why not let art speak for us?
 So, we were lucky enough to have three talented graffiti artists — Alfred Badr, Spaz and Exist Ai — create a beautiful, vibrant mural for the hotel.
 We believed it would be a wonderful message, especially given the fact that we have witnessed the demands of the Lebanese people and the protests thanks to our unique location in Martyrs’ Square.
 The economic crisis is weighing very heavily on the tourism sector in general and more so on Le Gray given its position at the heart of the city.
 Through all the challenges, we remained open, up until the devastating explosion.
 So our message is: “HOPE with ART,” and it is our way to pay tribute to Beirut, its creativity, its artists, its cultural resistance… At the same time, it confirms that Le Gray is here to stay.